ambanum/disinfo.quaidorsay.fr/_pages/en/encyclopedia/3-qualification/3-tools.md

 apparently authentic         | 1.0–1.4 score
 undoubtedly authentic        | 0.0–1.0 score

-This original dataset was largely unbalanced in favour of suspicious accounts, so we added a hundred of accounts that we know are authentic (friends and celebrities).
+This original dataset was largely unbalanced in favour of suspicious accounts, so we added a hundred of accounts that we know are authentic (friends and celebrities) on May 27th, 2019.

 ###### Limitations